 Requisite: One course in American Studies, History, or the History of Art.
 Limited to 20 students.
 Permission required for first-year students.
 Omitted 2013-14.
 Professor Clark.2016-17: Not offered

 This course is designed to provide American Studies juniors (and others) with a methodological grounding in the discipline and an opportunity to write a research paper on a topic of their own choosing.
 We will engage a wide range of materials and methodologies in this course in order to grasp the broad interdisciplinarity of the field of American Studies.
 Through short written exercises addressing a variety of documents including manuscripts, journals, census records, images and printed books, students will gauge the utility of various methodological approaches to determine which are most useful for their own independent work.
 The major requirement of this course is a research paper, approximately 20-25 pages in length, that will be due at the end of the semester.

 Limited to 20 students.
 Open to juniors and seniors as a research seminar; underclassmen admitted under special circumstances.
 Spring semester.
-Professor Vigil.2016-17: Not offered
+Professor Vigil.2016-17: Offered in Spring 2017

 A one-semester project--either a shorter essay or some other form of independent interdisciplinary research and production.
 The capstone project serves as the grounds for a comprehensive evaluation of each student's achievement in the major.